parveen-daffodil/au-interface-use/au-interface-terms.md

 ## Warranties

-Your service may provide information to the Customer.
+Your service may provide information to the customer.
 This clause makes it clear that you can not absolutely garuntee the accuracy of this information.

 ### No Warrenty